 This film evolved over many months of research and interviews and then took on a new form when I gained access to hours of archival footage shot by my Grandfather in the 50s, 60s and 70s.
 With a wealth of incredible images I had a new angle from which to explore my initial question; how are our memories changing now that we have the ability to document every moment of our lives?
 The film's course was then altered again when I realized that my Grandfather himself would not survive to see my project completed; a project to which interviews with him had become invaluable.

 Directed and Edited by Martha Gregory

 Shot by Charles F. Lowrey

-Official Selection: Aspen Shortsfest, Athens International Film and Video Festival, Milwaukee International Film Festival, the TIFF Bell Lightbox Monthly Shorts Program, Sebastopol International Documentary Film Festival, and The Middlebury New Filmmakers Festival.
+Official Selection: Aspen Shortsfest, Cucalorus, Athens International Film and Video Festival, Milwaukee International Film Festival, the TIFF Bell Lightbox Monthly Shorts Program, Sebastopol International Documentary Film Festival, and The Middlebury New Filmmakers Festival.